charlesbones/HC/HowcanIdeletestudentsfrommycurrentplan.md

 Go to MEMBERS section in your plan main page
 Scroll down until you find the list of active members Select the students you wish to delete
-Click on DELETE button as shown in the image below
+Click on DELETE button as shown in the image below.

 ![image delete](/assets/img/HowcanIdeletestudentsfrommycurrentplan/1.png)